Coaches Whistle - Old-School Tweeting

 Keepsakes tell a story of a person, place or time.
 What are you reminded of when you hear the shrill twwwweeeet of a whistle?
 A favourite coach?
 A fearsome teacher?
 Summer on the field?
 Camping with Guides or Scouts?

 Think of a classic "Coaches Whistle" or "Referee's Whistle" and you are probably picturing the style made popular by the 'Acme Thunderer' whistle.
 Invented in 1884 in England by Joseph Hudson, the shape and sound of the Thunderer, a 'pea' whistle, is iconic.

 These days there are many manufacturers of many different shapes and styles of whistles but some tell a very distinctive story.
-The Coach's Whistle, the Bosun's Whistle and the White Star Whistle each have a different sound, purpose and meaning.
+The Coach Whistle, the Bosun's Whistle and the White Star Whistle each have a different sound, purpose and meaning.

 Hand-engraved with a name or short message they can also tell of a chapter in the life story of someone special.